Kingdom of Norway · work sponsored

 These are the official pages to use for this route.
 Open them before preparing documents: the forms, fees, appointment systems, and sponsor steps can change without warning.

-- Official guidanceApplicant + sponsorUse UDI ICT guidance ↗
+- Official guidanceApplicant + sponsorUse UDI assignment guidance ↗

-Use UDI guidance to prepare the corporate transfer evidence before applying.
+Use UDI skilled-worker guidance to select the relevant international-company assignment category and prepare evidence before applying.

 Norwegian Directorate of Immigration · verified